 When suffering from spinal stenosis, a multitude of treatments are used to alleviate the pain and discomfort associated with spinal stenosis, a narrowing of the lumbar or cervical spinal regions.
 When the channels through which your spinal cord and nerve roots travel become narrower, nerve tissue can be squeezed or compressed.
 Treatments of this condition may focus solely on reducing symptoms, or in more extreme cases, treatments may involve surgery to reverse the compression of the spine.

 Spinal stenosis, if not properly diagnosed or treated, can lead to recurring pain which may limit a person’s daily activities such as the ability to work, travel, or exercise.
 Visit both our spinal stenosis overview and diagnosing spinal stenosis pages for more details.

 The pain of this condition can radiate from your neck or back to your hips, legs and feet.
 You may also experience numbness, weakness or a tingling sensation.
 Some flexibility may be lost, and there can be discomfort when sitting or leaning backwards.

 If you believe your back or neck pain is due to spinal stenosis, contact your healthcare provider.
 He or she will be able to make a proper diagnosis by conducting a physical and neurological examination, and possibly order a CT scan or MRI.
-Your doctor will also prescribe various spinal stenosis treatments including:
+Your physician will also prescribe various spinal stenosis treatments including: